intentframe/intentframe/README.md

 >
 > **17 of 20 gray-area developer cases allowed; 3 conservatively blocked** (things like `brew services start redis` running as root that a careful human would also pause on).

-The point isn't *"we blocked attacks."* The point is the inversion: if a fully-compromised agent can't punch through the boundary, then an honest agent — one that's just fallible, not malicious — operating inside the same boundary is operationally safe to delegate real work to.
+The point isn't *"we blocked attacks."* The point is the inversion: if a fully compromised agent can't punch through the boundary, then an honest agent — one that's just fallible, not malicious — operating inside the same boundary is operationally safe to delegate real work to.
 Containment of the worst case is what makes autonomy of the normal case rational.
 That's the architectural claim the demo cashes out.

 ### 👵 The Grandma Limits